Is the Loss of Intimacy Due to My Medical Condition?

 Bob,

-I feel very sorry for you.
-It seems to me that your situation does not augur well.
+I feel very sorry for you; it seems to me that your situation does not augur well.
 I understand the problem of being impotent myself and have been for quite some years.
 Bedroom activity is mainly if my wife starts it, and that has become fewer and fewer occasions.
-I am 78 now, and my wife is 71.
-I suspect that the age difference between you and your wife is much greater.
+I am 78 now, my wife is 71.
+I suspect that the differences in age between you and your wife are much greater.
 That will not help in your case.

 Fortunately for me, my wife and I are very close, and today, October 18, is our 48th wedding anniversary.
 I have had severe problems over those 48 years, and my Bev has always been right there with me.
-I realize that "that is fine for you but doesn't help me" sort of thing, but there lies a big difference in how we react in all kinds of situations.
-So I hope that you can resolve that worry of how your wife feels right now.
-Let her assist you wherever you can, but return the compliment as it were.
+I realize that "that is fine for you but doesn't help me" sort of thing, but therein lies a big difference in how we react in all kinds of situations.
+So, I hope that you can resolve that worry of how your wife feels right now; let her assist you wherever you can but return the compliment, as it were.
 Try to find something in which you can assist her.
 That is what I do.
-I do all of our cooking and shopping for food.
+I do all of our cooking and shopping for foods.
 My wife works part-time still (yes, at 71), and when she comes home, I sit her down with a glass of wine in front of the TV and prepare dinner for her.
 Things like that.
 She is, after all, my best friend too.
 My colostomy has not fazed her one bit.

 Doug.